pr4bh4sh/Playwright-BDD-Bridge/README.md

 ### Quick Access via Right-Click

 The easiest way to access the BDD preview is by right-clicking on any TypeScript test file (`.ts` or `.spec.ts`) in the VS Code explorer.
 The context menu will show "Playwright: Open BDD Preview" option, allowing you to instantly convert and view your Playwright tests in Gherkin format.

+### Preview Button in Editor

+When you open a TypeScript test file, you'll see a preview button (📄🔍) in the editor title bar.
+Click this button to instantly open the BDD preview for the current file.
+This provides quick visual access to convert your Playwright tests to Gherkin syntax.

 ### Example Conversion